petermarshallio/druid/docs/ingestion/data-formats.md

 ### Avro Stream

+The `inputFormat` to load data of Avro format in stream ingestion.

 > You need to include the [`druid-avro-extensions`](../development/extensions-core/avro.md) as an extension to use the Avro Stream input format.

 > See the [Avro Types](../development/extensions-core/avro.md#avro-types) section for how Avro types are handled in Druid

-The `inputFormat` to load data of Avro format in stream ingestion.
-An example is:
+An example specification is as follows:

 ```json
 "ioConfig": {
   "inputFormat": {